A Comprehensive Guide To Wisconsin EV Rebates, Tax Credits and Incentives

 Now is the perfect time to go electric in Wisconsin, thanks to the wide range of utility programs available.
 Contact your utility provider to explore the incentives and rebates you qualify for, and consider hiring a certified EV installer to ensure your charger is installed safely and performs optimally.

 As North America’s most trusted and largest network of certified EV charger installers, Qmerit is recommended by automakers, EV charger manufacturers, utilities, businesses, and homeowners alike.
-Rated #1 in customer satisfaction, our expert network has installed over 450,000 EV charging stations across the U.S. and Canada.
+Rated #1 in customer satisfaction, our expert network has installed over 770,000 EV charging stations across the U.S. and Canada.

-Discover how Qmerit is paving the way forward for residential EV charger installation and whole-home electrification solutions.
-Contact us today to find out how easy home electrification can be!
+Discover how Qmerit is paving the way forward for home EV charger installation, whole-home electrification, and commercial EV charging station installation.
+Contact us today to get a quote!